 - Preheat oven to 350F (178C).
 Arrange oven racks in center and just below center.
 Line one or two sheet pans with parchment paper (depending on how many tostadas you're making).
 Set aside.

 - Lightly brush both sides of each tortilla with the olive oil/lime mixture (note lightly... too much oil and they won't crisp, rather, they'll be tough/chewy).
 Place tortillas on the sheet pan, spread evenly, not overlapping.

 - Bake tortillas for about 8 minutes, flip (they'll still be flimsy at this point), then bake for an additional 8 minutes until the tostadas are golden and sturdy.
 Flip again and test to see if an additional 1-3 minutes are needed by using a pair of tongs to gently 'flex' the tortilla, just enough to see if slightly bends (or curves) a little.
 If so, give the tostada a few minutes longer to bake.
-I found the smaller, 4 1/2" tortillas to need an extra few minutes to become more rigid (yes, the smaller ones - Mi Rancho brand!).
+I found the smaller, 4 1/2" tortillas to need an extra few minutes to become more rigid (Mi Rancho brand).

 - Remove the tortillas from the oven and sprinkle with salt.
 Allow them to cool for a few minutes on the sheet pan.
 They're now ready to use with your favorite Mexican food toppings.